cs3157-borowski/recitations/recitation_2/bit_operators.md

 ### Makefile

 This process to produce our executable required many steps.
-We can streamline it by creating a `Makefile`, which give us a simple way to organize code compilation.
+We can streamline it by creating a `Makefile`, which gives us a simple way to organize code compilation.

 Because `hello.o` is produced by including `hello.h` and compiling `hello.c`, we can say that `hello.o` depends on `hello.c` and `hello.h`.
 Similarly, `myprogram` is produced by linking `hello.o`, `goodbye.o`, and `myprogram.o`, so we say that `myprogram` depends on these object files.